Note: We do not do sponsored content, so all opinions are of our own.

-This means the stocks that you have purchased is held in custody.
-Note that, all of the Robo-advisors are using Custodian account for now.
+This means the stocks that you have purchased are held in custody.
+Note that all of the Robo-advisors are using custodian accounts for now.

 Pros of Custodian

-Holding your stock in their custody saves them from brokerage charges that CDP would impose for using CDP’s facilities.
-This enables them to offer competitive brokerage prices.
+- Lower brokerage fee: Holding your stock in their custody saves them from brokerage charges that CDP would impose for using CDP’s facilities.
+This enables them to offer competitive brokerage prices

 - They will cover you if you accidentally short-sell but at a fee

 - Your stocks are purchased through the nominee account, which is not under your name.